Newman5/worklight-beacon/README.md

 ### 📖 Overview

-**The Beacon** is a minimal, modern RSS feed reader built as part of the Worklight initiative.
-It’s designed to help contributors tune into distributed activity across the open web — from blogs to bots, GitHub to WordPress, and beyond.
+**The Beacon** is a minimal, modern RSS feed reader built in TypeScript as part of the Worklight initiative.
+It reads an OPML file of RSS feed subscriptions, fetches and parses those feeds, and displays a reverse-chronological timeline in the terminal.

-By starting with a humble RSS reader, we’re laying the foundation for a future of interoperable presence, visibility, and collaboration tooling.
+This project is a foundational step toward building interoperable, decentralized tools for contributor visibility and network awareness — starting with RSS.

 ---

 ### 🔦 Why Build This?

 - RSS is one of the oldest, most resilient tools of the web.
+- OPML is a universal way to share feed subscriptions (used by Dave Winer and others).
 - Most modern collaboration happens in silos (Discord, Twitter, Slack).
 - We believe contributors deserve a **clearer signal**.
+- Worklight is about **surfacing signals** from contributors, across platforms.
 - The Beacon helps us visualize work across protocols — beginning with RSS.
+- This tool builds familiarity with the infrastructure of the open web.

 ---

-### 🚧 MVP Features
+### ✅ What It Does (v0.1)

+- ✅ Reads an `OPML` file (`subscriptions.opml`)
-- [ ] Accept a list of RSS feed URLs
+- ✅ Parses and extracts RSS feed URLs
-- [ ] Periodically fetch and parse feed entries
+- ✅ Fetches and parses each RSS feed (with fallback handling)
-- [ ] Display items in a clean reverse-chronological timeline
-- [ ] Group entries by source, tag, or person
-- [ ] Normalize items into a **Worklight Feed Schema**
-- [ ] Optional: Export feed to JSON or shareable HTML
+- ✅ Displays the latest posts (with limit per feed)
+- ✅ Normalizes entries to a simple `FeedEntry` format
+- ✅ Handles feeds without titles or metadata gracefully

 ---